 The Culinary Arts career-ladder program is based on three levels of competencies offered in two specialty areas: Culinary Arts and Baking.
 The competency-based instruction focuses on skills, knowledge, and attitudes needed for success in the hospitality industry.
 Lab requirements include basic hand tools, knives, safety shoes, books, appropriate uniforms, proof of negative TB test, and compliance with culinary personal hygiene code requirements.
 Both the Culinary Arts and Baking Associate in Applied Science specialty degrees are fully accredited by the ACFEFAC (American Culinary Federation Education Foundation Accrediting Commission).
 Minimum placement test levels of English 22 and Mathematics 50H are required for all incoming Culinary Arts students.
 It is strongly recommended that prospective students meet with Culinary Arts advisors before entry into Culinary Arts courses.
 For information regarding appropriate purchase of program approved standard uniforms, shoes, and knife sets, contact the culinary arts counselor.
 Culinary majors are assessed $180 per term (prorated for part-time).
 Those with prior-term GPA of 3.0 or higher may apply for a scholarship by contacting firstname.lastname@example.org for information.
 Contact the program curriculum coordinator, Teresa Shurilla, at 984-3683 or by email at email@example.com for more information.
 Upon successful completion of the CULN Program, the student should be able to: Apply principles and concepts of quality food purchasing, food and baking preparation, service, and proper use of tools and equipment to produce and serve a variety of professional food items.
 Apply the basic principles of culinary service, organization, sanitation and safety in a foodservice operation to maintain the optimum health of the consumer.
 Demonstrate skills in various areas of the culinary hierarchy: human relations, leadership and personnel management, ethical decision making.
 Discuss the standards of restaurant regulations involving liquor protocol and

-Culinary Arts (CULN) Love the excitement of cooking, entertaining and serving great food?
-The growing culinary, baking and hospitality industries need a dedicated and skilled workforce.
-From fine dining, to catered events and even the growing popularity of mobile food trucks, UH Maui College’s Culinary Arts Program prepares students for the stimulating culinary field.
+Culinary Arts (CULN) Love the excitement of cooking, baking, and serving great food?
+The ever-expanding culinary industries need a dedicated and skilled workforce.
+From fine dining to catered events and even the growing popularity of food trucks, UH Maui College’s Culinary Arts Program prepares students for the stimulating culinary field.
 Our graduates have attained positions at 5-star resorts and restaurants, opened independent businesses, and starred in top cooking shows.
 DEGREES THAT CAN BE EARNED Certificate of Professional Development (CPD) Certificate of Competence (CO) Certificate of Completion (CC) Certificate of Achievement (CA) Associate in Applied Science (AAS) *Program length depends on student placement and credit load.
 The Culinary Arts career-ladder program is based on three levels of competencies offered in two specialty areas: Culinary Arts and Baking.
 The competency-based instruction focuses on skills, knowledge, and attitudes needed for success in the hospitality industry.
 Lab requirements include basic hand tools, knives, safety shoes, books, appropriate uniforms, proof of negative TB test, and compliance with culinary personal hygiene code requirements.
 Both the Culinary Arts and Baking Associate in Applied Science specialty degrees are fully accredited by the ACFEFAC (American Culinary Federation Education Foundation Accrediting Commission).
 Minimum placement test levels of English 22 and Mathematics 50H are required for all incoming Culinary Arts students.
 It is strongly recommended that prospective students meet with Culinary Arts advisors before entry into Culinary Arts courses.
 For information regarding appropriate purchase of program approved standard uniforms, shoes, and knife sets, contact the culinary arts counselor.
 Culinary majors are assessed $180 per term (prorated for part-time).
-Those with prior-term GPA of 3.0 or higher may apply for a scholarship by contacting email@example.com for information.
-Contact the program
+Those with prior-term GPA of 3.0 or higher may apply for a scholarship by contacting firstname.lastname@example.org for information.
+Contact the program curriculum coordinator, Teresa Shurilla,

 Welcome E ho’ona’auao honua ‘oiai ma ka hale • A world of knowledge here at home About us Approximately 250 students call University of Hawaii Maui College, Molokai their home campus.
 These students are taking courses leading towards certificates and associate degrees in seven primary majors: Liberal Arts, Agriculture and Natural Resources, Business Careers, Early Childhood Education, Hawaiian Studies, Human Services, and Allied Health: Nurse Aide Training and Therapeutic Activity Aide I & II.
 Quick Student Body Facts 75% of 250 students enrolled each semester are Native Hawaiian ancestry-by fa, the highest percentage of any campus in the University of Hawaii system.
 A high percentage of students are non-traditional 75% are female At the Spring 2012 Commencement, 194 student graduates from Fall 2008-Spring 2012 were recognized.
 The graduates ranged in age from 18 to 64 years old.
 They were the parents of 246 children and 48 grandchildren.
 There were 8 couples oarent and child gradutes; and 9 set of siblings.
 Two of these graduates have already earned their bachelor's degrees and 18 more are currently enrolled in bachelor's degree program.
 The University Center, Maui brings a variety of bachelors and masters degree programs to Molokai from the campuses of UH Manoa, UH Hilo, UH West Oahu utilizing interactive, off-island travel, and the Internet.
 University of Hawaii Maui College, Molokai employs 6 full-time and 2 part-time staff.
 There are also 3 full-time federally funded staff.
 In addition, approximately 20 different Molokau lectuerers are hired each semester to deliver instruction in their area of expertise.
 Admissions Apply Now Applicants must